CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Bonus-to-the-Bonus 2 - improve Cellpose segmentation

 Based on your evaluations above, can you identify some places where additional training might help fix some issues in the Cellpose model?
-If you happen to have Cellpose on your computer (or want to try installing it - see Exercise 1 for a link to the official install instructions), open Cellpose with some of the `Ch1` images and see if you can train a model that will perform better.
+Open Cellpose with some of the `Ch1` images and see if you can train a model that will perform better.

 ### Bonus-to-the-Bonus 3 - test your classical segmentation skills